Developer Guide¶

 Testing¶

 Most of the components and operations in this repository are built around an interface representing a conceptual FHIR API, the idea being that any given Java-based FHIR platform or toolkit can provide an implementation of this API to enabled the use of CQL or Clinical Reasoning on that platform.
-The cqf-fhir-test
+The cqf-fhir-test project provides a set of utilities (specifically an implementation of that API that can read test resource files) to facilitate easier unit testing.

 Naming Conventions¶